 Low serotonin levels, especially in the change from summer to winter is known as Seasonal Affective Disorder (SAD).
 This is where the lack of sun deteriorates our serotonin levels so severely that it leads to a depressive disorder.
 The prevalence of SAD shows us just how beneficial it is to get in the sun.

-The benefits of going outside are numerous and have been shown to improve both your physical health and mental wellbeing.
-To find out more about how to keep your mind and body healthy, why not check out our Healthy Body & Healthy Mind blog?
-Or if you’re looking for more information on nutrition, there’s out Making Nutrition Simple blog to make sure you’re fuelling your body with all the right goodness.
+In conclusion, there are a number of benefits of going outside!
+Outdoor activities can improve both your physical health and mental well-being.
+To find out more about how to keep your body and mind healthy check out our Healthy Body & Healthy Mind blog.
+Or for more information on nutrition, read our guide to Making Nutrition Simple to ensure you’re fueling your body with all the right goodness.
+There’s no better fuel than our TREK products which make the perfect pre or post outdoor workout snack!

 Ready for exclusive news and offers?
 Want to be the first to hear about our competitions and exciting new products?
 Sign up for our email - we'd love to keep you posted.